9. PHP Network Functions

 channel-add Add a Channel

-channel-alias Specify an alias for a channel name
+channel-alias Specify an alias to a channel name

 channel-delete Remove a Channel From the List